GShwartz/Week-6/README.md

 ## Troubleshooting
   * Sometimes the playbook can freeze while doing a task. usually a re-run of the script solves the issue.
   * If the playbook hangs on the database task it probably means you forgot to change the DB URL in your env file.
+  * If you happen to copy the script, run it and get an interpreter error then just create a new script file and paste the contents.
+    - make sure you give the new script file execution permissions. (chmod +x ./fresh.sh)

 ## Total files Copied to the Controller machine
 <img src="https://i.postimg.cc/43LcYjSV/total-files-in-controller.jpg"> <br />